Star Trek Clichés

 Modern/reboot Trek has the by far most unlikely example of this cliché in DIS: "Su'Kal".
 The crash site of the Kelpien ship Khi'eth on the dilithium planet is only 200 kilometers into the Verubin nebula.
 This minuscule distance of 200 kilometers apparently marks the difference between "safe" and "lethal radiation"!
 The mere math of the phenomenon is utterly ridiculous: 200 kilometers to a planet, which itself measures at least 10 times as much in diameter, from the "edge" of the nebula, which has to be at least hundreds of millions of kilometers across!
 At least, we can tell for sure the planet isn't spinning.

 The gravitational anomaly from Discovery's season 4 is yet another example of a huge galactic phenomenon with a razor-sharp border.
-In DIS: "Anomaly", we learn that it is as much 5 light years across, yet it is deemed possible to stay "outside" with the Discovery, while Book's ship is "inside" and both are connected with a tether.
+In DIS: "Anomaly", we learn that it is as much as 5 light-years across, yet it is deemed possible to stay "outside" with the Discovery, while Book's ship is "inside" and both are connected with a tether.
 A mechanical tether doesn't make sense if it is more than a couple of kilometers long.
 If we are generous, a length of perhaps a hundred kilometers is possible with ultralight and ultrastrong programmable matter, and it clearly isn't supposed to be any longer going by the visuals in the episode.
 So this marks the difference between a region with strong forces that would tear the Discovery apart and with debris flying around everywhere on one hand, and a presumably safe distance on the other hand!

 In PIC: "The Next Generation", the Eleos is said to be "approximately 200 kilometers inside the nebula's outermost edge".
 This makes a bit more sense than the same distance in DIS: "Su'Kal" because Crusher may have chosen it to hide from scans while still being able to recognize possible attackers early and/or to warp away without troublesome navigation.
 Still, even if it is "approximate", the precision of 200km relative to a boundary that must be blurred across thousands or even millions of kilometers is silly.